Restorative Yoga Teacher Training

 Sudha Carolyn Lundeen, RN, E-RYT 500, is a teacher at Kripalu, where she leads a variety of workshops, including 200- and 500-hour teacher trainings.
 She also teaches in the Kripalu School of Ayurveda.
 Sudha’s Kripalu…

 For all yoga teachers.

+Restorative yoga is the yoga of non-doing.
 When the body is fully supported, it will naturally relax, releasing deeply held tensions.
-Restorative yoga is the yoga of non-doing, and focuses on effortlessness and ease, using well-placed blankets, bolsters, yoga straps, and chairs to safely support the body in various postures.
-This process invokes a natural state of balance, replenishment, and healing rest.
+Well-placed blankets, bolsters, yoga straps, and chairs safely support the body in a variety of postures, invoking a state of balance, replenishment, and healing rest.

-During this program, learn a set of restorative postures, complemented with gentle stretching, breathing, and meditation.
-Through direct experience, practice teaching, and feedback, you leave with the ability to confidently teach a primary series of restorative poses to your students as well as incorporate them into your own practice.
+During this program, you learn a set of restorative postures, complemented with gentle stretching, breathing, and meditation.
+Through direct experience, practice-teaching, and feedback, you’ll be able to guide a primary series of restorative poses to your students, as well as incorporate them into your own practice.

 At the end of the course, you receive a letter of attendance verifying your completion of this 24-hour training.

-Note Please bring your own props and eye pillow if you have them.
+Note Tuition includes a manual; please bring your own props and eye pillow if you have them.

 - room & meals pricing